mitoc/website/_pages/events/school-of-rock.md

 ## Schedule for 2024

-Weekend trip dates are final, TRS
+Weekend trip dates are final, and will involve camping Saturday night.
+Each week there will be two local sessions on Tuesday/Thursday from 7-9pm - generally "Technical Review Sessions", with a mix of classroom-style learning, hands-on practice, and social activities.

 ### Week 1
-- Tues May 28: TRS, details TBD
+- Tues May 28: TRS, 7-9pm
-- Thurs May 30: TRS (trad) / Gym climbing (sport), details TBD
+- Thurs May 30: TRS, 7-9pm
 - Weekend Trip: June 1-2

 ### Week 2
-- Tues June 4: TRS, details TBD
+- Tues June 4: TRS, 7-9pm
-- Thurs June 6: Gym climbing (sport + trad), details TBD
+- Thurs June 6: TRS, 7-9pm
 - Weekend Trip: June 8-9

 ### Week 3
-- Tues June 11: TRS, details TBD
+- Tues June 11: TRS, 7-9pm
-- Thurs June 13: TRS (trad) / Gym climbing (sport), details TBD
+- Thurs June 13: TRS, 7-9pm
 - Weekend Trip: June 15-16

 ### Week 4
-- Tues June 18: TRS (trad)
+- Tues June 18: TRS, 7-9pm (trad only)
 - Thurs June 20: Trip reports / social
-- Open Cabin / Reunion: June 22-23
+- Open Cabin / Reunion (trad only, optional): June 22-23

 ## Cost
-**$125, which includes:**
+**~$125 (exact price TBD), which includes:**
 - Cabin / tent stays
 - Saturday dinners for weekend trips
 - Group gear (ropes, quickdraws, cams, etc.)
 - Does not include transportation, required personal gear (helmet, shoes, harness, etc), or Gunks passes for trad participants.
 - If the fee is prohibitive, please indicate this on your application.
 - Program fees help cover the above costs.
 All leaders are volunteers and are not paid for their time.